TeamOpenwrt/temba/README.md

 status: work in progress / works but requires several manual operations

 Buildsystem to generate custom Openwrt-Firmware files for different nodes in a community network.

-You require to use external image builder, my recomendation is to use [lime-sdk](https://github.com/libremesh/lime-sdk).
+If you want to control the build system my recomendation is to use [lime-sdk](https://github.com/libremesh/lime-sdk).
 [Instructions](https://github.com/guifi-exo/wiki/blob/master/howto/lime-sdk.md)

 ## Motivation